vortexntnu/vortex-pipeline-detection/pipeline-filtering/README.md

 colcon build --packages-select pipeline_filtering --symlink-install
 ```

-Remember so source.
+Remember to source.
 Then you can launch the package using the following command:
 ```
 ros2 launch pipeline_filtering pipeline_filtering_launch.py
 ```